-I am a Visiting Assistant Professor of Ethnomusicology at Lewis and Clark College, Portland, OR.Topics of my courses have included world music cultures, music and Chinese philosophy, music and diplomacy, music of Latin America and the Caribbean, Western art music, the history of rock 'n' roll, and African American music.
+I am a Visiting Assistant Professor of Ethnomusicology at Whitman College, Walla Walla, WA.Topics of my courses have included world music cultures, music and Chinese philosophy, music and diplomacy, music of Latin America and the Caribbean, Western art music, the history of rock 'n' roll, and African American music.

 Recent Research and Publications

 research focuses on music’s role in the adaptation of monastic Chinese Buddhism

 to new historical, political, and geographic contexts.
 Ethnography comprises my